CursorCult/PUTTPUTT/README.md

 **When to use**

-- You want high confidence in all exposed APIs.
+- You want ironclad confidence in your public API contract.
-- You ship libraries or stable internal interfaces relied on by others.
+- You need to refactor internals safely without rewriting brittle tests.
-- You’re tightening quality gates in a mature or safety‑critical codebase.
+- You want the speed of unit tests for debugging, but the realism of integration tests for coverage.

 **What it enforces**

-- The entire codebase reaches 100% test coverage.
+- **Publics Under Thorough Testing**: 100% coverage must be achieved solely through public APIs.
+Private code is exercised implicitly.
-- Tests only call public entities; private/internal code is exercised indirectly.
+- **Privates Under Targeted Testing**: You *may* write targeted local tests for private logic (for speed/debugging), but they do **not** count toward the 100% coverage goal.
-- Public surfaces are treated as non‑negotiable quality boundaries.
+- **Strict Dominance**: If a private path is covered *only* by a private test, the code is considered uncovered/broken.

 **Credits**